Becoming a CISSP, Part II: Getting Certified

 While his product was good, he could not identify any direct competitors (which there were many), nor could he articulate what was so unique about his product that warranted a premium price tag.
 I let him go at that point and moved on, but invited him to talk to his superior and see if he could come back with an offer that met our requirements.

-Within an hour, I had a quote from him that equally insulting – the price had not changed, and he even went so far as to say (in not so many words) that we weren’t big enough to bother with, and that he was puzzled about how we came up with such a low budget for this project.
+Within an hour, I had a quote from him that was equally insulting – the price had not changed, and he even went so far as to say (in not so many words) that we weren’t big enough to bother with, and that he was puzzled about how we came up with such a low budget for this project.
 He even went so far as to infer that our constraints weren’t realistic, or that we hadn’t done our homework.

 Two calls later, I found a solution that offered all of the functionality Don’s product did, but at 1/3 of our budgeted cost per user.
 It included: